 The viscoelastic properties and effect of temperature on the behavior of the starch paste are significant rheological properties (Li et al., 2017).
 Brabender viscoamylograph and rapid viscoanalyser have been used extensively for measuring viscosity during heating and stirring of cassava starches.
 However, there is limited information on changes taking place in viscoelasticity of pastes from starch extracted from cassava.
 The dynamic moduli of rheometer allows for the measurement of flow behaviour, viscoelastic and deformation characteristics as a function of applied stress during temperature and frequency sweep testing of the starch suspensions (Singh et al., 2003; Li et al., 2017).
 According to Singh et al. (2003) the storage shear modulus (G´) is a measure the energy stored in the material, while the loss shear modulus (G´´) is a measure of the energy lost.
-The G´ and G´´ describes the elastic and viscous of starch paste, respectively.
+The G´ and G´´ describes the elastic and viscosity of starch paste, respectively.
 The ratio of lost energy to stored energy is expressed as tangent (tan δ), which characterises the physical behaviour of the system (Singh et al., 2003).
 The different starches exhibited larger storage modulus (G´) than loss modulus (G´´) (Table 6).
 The swelling of starch granules during heating leads to exudation of amylose molecules, which increases G´ to the peak value.
 The increase in G´ indicates formation of network of swollen granules in gel.
 However, as temperature increase beyond the peak value, G´ decreases, suggesting rupture of swollen granule leading to destruction of gel structure.
 Faster destruction of gel structure are characteristic of sharper peaks, and broad peak showed slower destruction (Singh et al., 2006).
 Cassava starch exhibited smaller storage and loss moduli than other starches.
 The differences in viscoelastic properties were attributed to variations in granule structure, amylopectin chain length and amylose content.
-Starch granules with small size and oval in shape showed smaller storage and loss moduli (Singh et al., 2003).
-Singh et al. (2008b) reported that legume (blackgram and peageon pea) starch granules with high crystallinity levels exhibited sharper peak and faster breakdown of gel structure than starches with low crystallinity levels.
+Starch granules with small size and oval shape showed smaller storage and loss moduli (Singh et al., 2003).
+Singh et al. (2008b) reported that legume (blackgram and pigeon pea) starch granules with high crystallinity levels exhibited sharper peak and faster breakdown of gel structure than starches with low crystallinity levels.

 Paste clarity of starch.

-The chemical components such as amylose and phosphorus may affect light transmittance starch gels.
+The chemical components such as amylose and phosphorus may affect light transmittance of starch gels.
 Starch paste clarity was negatively related to amylose content.
 The absence of amylose content (0%) in cassava starches was associated with high paste clarity and high swelling power (Morante et al., 2016b).
 Potato starch exhibited higher paste clarity than other starches (Table 3).
-The differences in paste clarity can be ascribed to variations in phosphorus contents.
-Potato starch was reported to contain higher phosphate monoester content (Singh et al., 2003).
-Phosphate monoester in root and tubers promote its hydrophilic nature, which increases paste transmittance and swelling power.
+The differences in paste clarity can be ascribed to higher presence of phosphorus, in the form of phosphate monoester, in potato starch (Singh et al., 2003)..
+Phosphate monoester in starches from roots and tubers promote their hydrophilic nature, which increases paste transmittance and swelling power.

 Resistant starches.